stijn-dejongh/lovecraft_public_domain/raw_converts/faj.md

 Arthur Jermyn was the son of Sir Alfred Jermyn and a music-hall singer of unknown origin.
 When the husband and father deserted his family, the mother took the child to Jermyn House; where there was none left to object to her presence.
-She was not without notions of what a nobleman&rsquo;s dignity should be, and saw to it that her son received the best education which limited money could provide.
+She was not without notions of what a nobleman's dignity should be, and saw to it that her son received the best education which limited money could provide.
 The family resources were now sadly slender, and Jermyn House had fallen into woeful disrepair, but young Arthur loved the old edifice and all its contents.
 He was not like any other Jermyn who had ever lived, for he was a poet and a dreamer.
-Some of the neighbouring families who had heard tales of old Sir Wade Jermyn&rsquo;s unseen Portuguese wife declared that her Latin blood must be shewing itself; but most persons merely sneered at his sensitiveness to beauty, attributing it to his music-hall mother, who was socially unrecognised.
+Some of the neighbouring families who had heard tales of old Sir Wade Jermyn's unseen Portuguese wife declared that her Latin blood must be shewing itself; but most persons merely sneered at his sensitiveness to beauty, attributing it to his music-hall mother, who was socially unrecognised.
 The poetic delicacy of Arthur Jermyn was the more remarkable because of his uncouth personal appearance.
-Most of the Jermyns had possessed a subtly odd and repellent cast, but Arthur&rsquo;s case was very striking.
+Most of the Jermyns had possessed a subtly odd and repellent cast, but Arthur's case was very striking.
 It is hard to say just what he resembled, but his expression, his facial angle, and the length of his arms gave a thrill of repulsion to those who met him for the first time.